apache/spark/docs/web-ui.md

 * **Close time** of the process after fetching the results.
 * **Execution time** is the difference between finish time and start time.
 * **Duration time** is the difference between close time and start time.
-* **Statement** is the Sql statement executed.
+* **Statement** is the SQL statement executed.
 * **State** of the process.
 	* _Started_, first state, when the process begins.
 	* _Compiled_, execution plan generated.
 	* _Failed_, final ko state.
+	* _Canceled_, final state when the execution is canceled.
 	* _Finished_ processing and waiting to fetch results.
 	* _Closed_, final ok state.
-* **Detail** of the execution plan with parsed logical plan, analyzed logical plan, optimized logical plan and physical plan.
+* **Detail** of the execution plan with parsed logical plan, analyzed logical plan, optimized logical plan and physical plan or errors in the the SQL statement.

 <p style="text-align: center;">
   <img src="img/JDBCServer3.png" title="JDBC/ODBC SQL Statistics" alt="JDBC/ODBC SQL Statistics">